Cislunar Resonant Transport and Heteroclinic Pathways: From 3:1 to 2:1 to L1: Resonance Overlap and Natural Transport

 \subsubsection{Times-of-Flight for 3:1 to 2:1 Heteroclinics}

 Since heteroclinic trajectories only converge asymptotically to their initial and final unstable periodic orbits, the transfer time-of-flight is infinite from a purely mathematical point of view.
-Operationally, though, a transfer can be considered to begin or end once it approaches sufficiently close to the initial or final periodic orbit in phase space.
+Operationally, though, a transfer can be considered to begin or end once it approaches sufficiently close to the initial or final periodic orbit in phase space \cite{braik2025aug}.
 As introduced in Section \ref{DistanceMetric}, in this work we use the generalized point-to-set distance metric of Equation \eqref{eq:point_set_distance} to define this notion of ``closeness'' to an orbit, and to determine the practical transfer times-of-flight.
 As is shown in Figure \ref{fig:transfer_time}, the minimum point-to-set distance metric between the propagated heteroclinic trajectory point and the final (initial) periodic orbit subsides to within very low tolerances when propagated forwards (backwards) in time.
-These tolerances are determined by noting the time when variations and oscillations of the distance metric seem to subside, indicating that the manifold has converged closely to the desired orbit; we use different tolerances for transfers to/from different orbits.
+These tolerances are heuristically determined by noting the time when variations and oscillations of the distance metric seem to subside, indicating that the manifold has converged closely to the desired orbit; we use different tolerances for transfers to/from different orbits.

-Using the definition of transfer time given at the end of Section \ref{DistanceMetric}, the times-of-flight required for heteroclinic transfers between 3:1 and 2:1 periodic orbits were computed over a wide range of Jacobi constants.
-For $2.50\leq C\leq3.07$, the type 1 transfer trajectory takes approximately 26 to 30 days.
-This trajectory ceases to exist for $C\geq3.09$.
-However, the longer duration type 2 transfer trajectories still exist, with times-of-flight of between approximately 55 and 60 days.
+Taking a discrete set of Jacobi constants $C$ ranging from 2.50 to 3.15, and using the transfer time definition of Section \ref{DistanceMetric}, we found the minimum time-of-flight among all 3:1-to-2:1 heteroclinic transfers at each $C$ value.
+The resulting TOF vs $C$ plot is shown in Figure \ref{fig:TOF}.
+For $2.50\leq C\leq3.07$, the shortest (type 1) transfer trajectories take approximately 30 days.
+Such trajectories cease to exist for $C\geq3.09$; however, the longer duration type 2 transfer trajectories still exist, with times-of-flight of approximately 60 days.
 These transfer times depend on the heuristic tolerances used to define the beginning and end of each transfer.
 Nevertheless, these results indicate that for a given transfer type, the time-of-flight does not vary significantly with $C$; the main change occurs when the direct 3:1-to-2:1 transfer becomes available for $C<3.09$.
-Table ~\ref{Tab:31_21_transfer} summarizes the transfer time and tolerances for a few Jacobi constants of 3.00, 3.05, 3.10, and 3.15.
+Table ~\ref{Tab:31_21_transfer} summarizes transfer times and tolerances for few selected Jacobi constants $C=3.00$, 3.05, 3.10, and 3.15.